onap/sdc/README.md

 ## Git Configuration

-Before cloning the sdc source code it's important to enable long paths on your Windows machine, otherwise git won't be able to handle some files
+Note that if you're working on Windows, it's important to enable long paths for your machine; otherwise git won't be able to handle some files.

 In order to do so just add this section to your global git.config file under the `[core]` key: